manimino/ducks/README.md

 retrieved.
 Then, set operations provided by [sortednp](https://pypi.org/project/sortednp/) are used to get a final set of object array indices.
 Last, the objects are retrieved from the object array by index and returned.

-HashBox and FrozenHashBox are sparse: If an object is missing an attribute, the link from that attribute to the object is not stored.
-This improves memory efficiency when handling diverse objects.

 ### Related projects

 HashBox is a type of inverted index.
 It is optimized for its goal of finding in-memory Python objects.